SonarSource/sonar-scanner-azdo/sonar-docs/analysis/scan/sonarscanner-for-azure-devops.md

 * **Run Code Analysis** task, to actually execute the analysis of the source code.
    * This task is not required for Maven or Gradle projects, because scanner will be run as part of the Maven/Gradle build.
 * **Publish Quality Gate Result** task, to display the Quality Gate status in the build summary and give you a sense of whether the application is ready for production "quality-wise".
-   * This tasks is optional.
+   * This tasks is mandatory if you are using a release pipeline, with the {instance} quality gate status check pre-deployment gate, otherwise it's optional.
    * It can significantly increase the overall build time because it will poll {instance} until the analysis is complete.
 Omitting this task will not affect the analysis results on {instance} - it simply means the Azure DevOps Build Summary page will not show the status of the analysis or a link to the project dashboard on {instance}.

 When creating a build definition you can filter the list of available tasks by typing "Sonar" to display only the relevant tasks.